Skip to main content

 Exit Strategy

-Should students choose to leave the combined program and focus solely on the undergraduate component of the dual degree, any graduate courses they have completed will count towards meeting the Bachelor of Science in Cybersecurity requirements.
-They will then need to fulfill any outstanding undergraduate degree requirements in cybersecurity.
-However, if they opt to re-enroll in the graduate program later, credits from previously completed graduate courses may not be applied toward the Master of Science degree.
-It's advised to discuss the most suitable program exit strategy with the program advisor.
+If a student chooses to exit the combined program and pursue only the undergraduate component of the dual degree, any completed graduate coursework will be applied toward the Bachelor of Science in Cybersecurity requirements.
+The student will then be responsible for completing any remaining undergraduate degree requirements in cybersecurity.
+However, should the student later decide to reapply to the graduate program, previously completed graduate courses may not be eligible for credit toward the Master of Science in Cyber Operations.
+To ensure a smooth transition and make informed decisions, students are strongly encouraged to consult with the program advisor to determine the most appropriate exit strategy.